Lake Louise area hiking

 9 km return from lakeshore 3 to 4 h 535 m

 Top-down view of Lake Louise and the Chateau with significantly less effort than Big Beehive.
-Outstanding value for the distance.
+Strong value for the distance.

 Shuttle or pre-dawn parking

 Crowds: Much quieter than Lake Agnes itself.
-Most people miss the spur.
-Go early to share the viewpoint with fewer people.
+Many visitors skip the spur.
+Go early for a quieter viewpoint.
 Season: Avoid until late May or early June - avalanche hazard on the switchbacks.
 Golden larch here in late September.
-Best view-to-effort ratio of the Beehives.
+A strong view-to-effort ratio among the Beehives.
 Extension from Lake Agnes (spur before tea house).
-Roche moutonnée summit; secret larch spot in late September.
+Roche moutonnée summit; a quieter larch viewpoint in late September.
 Historic fire lookout foundations.
 Avalanche hazard May/June; check trail conditions.

 Strenuous